 Genetic counselors, obstetricians, pediatricians, nurses, social workers, physical therapists, and many other health professionals rely on organizations like ours to provide accurate, current, unbiased information to help them better serve individuals with Down syndrome from diagnosis through adulthood.
 We provide medical professionals with up-to-date information about Down syndrome and help them understand all facets of life for families to raise a child with Down syndrome.

 Receiving a diagnosis of Down syndrome can be very confusing and emotional for families.
 Parents can find it difficult to know where to turn for information and connections with others, and healthcare providers might be the first person to provide them with their next steps, such as connecting them with DSAMN and other families.
 We provide materials and services that can help; request resources using the form below.

-Download the DSAMN New Parent Guide (NEED THESE)
+Download the DSAMn New Parents' Guide

 In addition, we’ve gathered helpful healthcare provider resources below from others in our community.

 New & Expectant Parent Support Line

 New & Expectant Parent Support Line available via call or text at (651) 603-0720.
 Parents can reach out with questions or concerns as they arise and they will be answered by a member of our staff, 365 days a year.

 New Parent Gift and Resource Packet including our new parent guide, helpful books, and a little something to celebrate the birth of their child.
 Families can request these resources themselves or you can request for them here.

 Parent-to-Parent Connections and Visits

 Parent-to-Parent Connections and Visits It can be helpful and reassuring for parents to talk to someone who has already walked the road they are on.
 We match parents with a trained parent volunteer who lives in their community.
 Our volunteers are willing to visit new families in the hospital or in their own home.